anjilinux/project-eks-wordpress-service-account/README.md

 # aws-kubernetes-wordpress
-Cloudofrmation script to deploy Wordpress on AWS EKS on production (HA) and development environment with Postgres Aurora.
+Cloudofrmation script to deploy Wordpress on AWS EKS on production and development environment with MySQL Aurora.

+Among many resources that will be created the most interesting of them are:
+- ECS Cluster
+- two serverless MySQL databases (prod and dev)
+- two EC2 t2.medium instances that will act as nodes

 This stack requires to keep Github token and database secrets in AWS Secrets Manager.
 Things to do: